button/DeepLinkKit/README.md

 ## Usage

 <div style="width:100%; background-color:#fff9ea;color:#888;padding:10px;border:1px solid #eee;">
-_**Important note:**_ <br/>As of `0.2.0`, in all registered routes, paths are considered to begin at the first forward slash.
+Note: As of `0.2.0`, in all registered routes, paths are considered to begin at the first forward slash.
 A route component before the first forward slash will be considered the host.
 </div>

 Add deep link support to your app in 5 minutes or less following these simple steps.